-Table 1 Speaker summaries for the public hearing Speaker # & Name Notes Speaker # Former Mayor with a professional & personal interest in the matter.
-Made a written submission on the planning proposal.
-Has lived at Werri Beach for 45 years.
-Opposed to the reclassification.
+Table 1 Speaker summaries for the public hearing Speaker # & Name Notes #3 o Former Mayor with a professional & personal interest in the matter.
+Sandra Made a written submission on the planning proposal.
+McCarthy Has lived at Werri Beach for 45 years. - Opposed to the reclassification.
 She was the Mayor in 2011 when Council was offered the land cheaply so community aged care didn't pull out of the area.
 Notation on the land title says the aged care facility must operate on the site until 2027.
 There was no direction from State government to reclassify the land as operational as a condition of the sale.
 Blue Haven report from 2011-2012 refers to a State & local government partnership with grant funding.
 Disappointed that Council has already resolved to sell the land before the outcome of the reclassification process.
 This has negatively impacted the process.
-Reclassification is not needed as the facility can operate as is on community land.
-'General community use' land category would be fine.
+Reclassification is not needed as the facility can operate as is on community land. o 'General community use' land category would be fine.
 This facility is needed for the ageing population.
 Use of part of the land as a publicly owned retirement village including as a nursing home and independent living does not provide for a registered interest in the land.
 Agreed with earlier speak (Sue Higgins) about Barroul House.
 The way Matterson House was created should have meant ongoing community land.
 This proposal is contrary to State and Federal funding.
 Large amount of the site is open space with public access to the Bonaira Gardens Reserve at the rear of the site.
-Howard H Was on Council 30 years ago.
-Made a written submission on the planning proposal.
-This is the biggest decision Council will make in its history - both financial and social.
+Provided a printed copy of the speech including the notation on the land title being a restriction as to use registered on the title at the time of acquisition. #4 o Was on Council 30 years ago.
+Howard H Made a written submission on the planning proposal.
+Jones This is the biggest decision Council will make in its history - both financial and social.
 Council intends to sell significant social services and it will be privatised.
 There is no need to reclassify Barroul House or the nursing home - meets the definition of community land.
 Employs 50% of Council's workforce.